A priori error estimates for finite element approximations of regularized level set flows in higher norms: Main result

 \section{Main result}

 We adopt the setting from \cite{HK}.
-The domain of the level set function is considered to be $n+1=3$ dimensional, so that level sets are in case of sufficient regularity $n=2$ dimensional surfaces.
+The domain of the level set function is considered to be three dimensional, so that level sets are in case of sufficient regularity two dimensional surfaces.
 Let

-be a family of shape-regular and uniform triangulations of $\Omega$, $h$ the mesh size of $\mathcal{T}_h$ and $h_0=h_0(\Omega)>0$ small, where we allow boundary elements to be curved and define \beq \Omega^h := \bigcup_{T\in \mathcal{T}_h}T; \eeq since $\Omega$ might lack convexity, we have not in general $\Omega^h\subset \bar \Omega$.
-We will specify the triangulation concerning their boundary approximation in the following two assumptions and will already here stipulate that we will consider piecewise polynomial functions with polynomial degree at most $\operatorname{deg}\ge 3$, $\operatorname{deg} \in \mathbb{N}$.
+be a family of shape-regular and quasi-uniform triangulations (of tetrahedra) of $\Omega$, $h$ the mesh size of $\mathcal{T}_h$ and $h_0=h_0(\Omega)>0$ small, where we allow boundary elements to be curved and define \beq \Omega^h := \bigcup_{T\in \mathcal{T}_h}T; \eeq we have not in general $\Omega^h\subset \bar \Omega$.
+We will specify the triangulation concerning its boundary approximation in the following two assumptions and will already here stipulate that we will consider piecewise polynomial functions with polynomial degree $\operatorname{deg}$ at most $\operatorname{deg}\ge 8$, $\operatorname{deg} \in \mathbb{N}$, see Remark \ref{rem:101}.
+Note that the last inequality will turn out to be necessary for technical reasons (otherwise we are not able to obtain a nonempty parameter range for $\delta$ in Theorem \ref{main_thm_endversion}) and that the `at most' condition arises from the widely used convention to work with functions which are piecewise polynomials and globally continuous of a prescribed maximal degree which we adopt here as well.

 \begin{hypothesis} For $h>0$ we assume the existence of the following $H^2$-conforming finite element space: \beq